Ongoing projects:

 - I examined the effect of presentation modality (video/picture/text), as well as the presence of an in-person experimenter, on the way participants engage in pragmatic reasoning, with a focus on the well-known “some-but-not-all” implicature.

-- Presented at 2022 Experiments in Linguistic Meaning (slides)
+- Presented at 2022 ELM (Experiments in Linguistic Meaning)

 computational modelling of island constraints in Japanese

-- I evaluated neural language models like LSTM and GPT-2 to find out if they are capable of capturing grammatical constraints like islands in Japanese.
+- I evaluated neural language models like LSTM and GPT-2 to find out if they are capable of capturing grammatical constraints such as islands in Japanese.

 Past projects: